 “I’ll dust over here mom.” he said and we cleaned the living room together.

-How often do we say things like this to our children when they make a request?
-How often do we just want our child to understand that we are busy with something very, very important?
+How often do you say things like this to your child when they make a request?

-Modeling respectful communication can bring so many wonderful benefits to the whole family.
+Modeling respectful communication is beneficial to the whole family.

 - “I’d appreciate your help for five minutes in the kitchen, after that you can get back to what you are working on.”